slfx276/108-2_OS_project2/README.md

 Though the execution order of user program "master" and "slave" does not matter,
 it is suggested to execute "master" first to get more precise transmission time.

+## Project Notes:

+### 1.  two user programs:
+one for accessing the slave device (slave side) and the other for accessing the master device (master side),

+**slave-side program  :**
+> it first uses ioctl to set the IP address of master, then receives the data from slave device and writes all of them to the output file by specified method.

+**master-side program  :**
+> read the input file by the specified method and send the data to the master device.

+### 2.  two kernel programs:

+one for receiving the data from master device, and transmit to user program (slave side),
+one for receive the data from user program, and send to master device (master side).

+Once the transmission has completed, the programs will show the total transmission time, from device is opened to the device is closed.
+And display the size of the transferred file in both computers.
+All the parameters are passed to programs through standard input.